CaliLuke/llm-image-tagger/README.md

 - FastAPI server for robust API endpoints
 - Ollama integration for running Llama 3.2 Vision model
 - ChromaDB for vector storage and similarity search
+- File system storage service for robust file operations with retry mechanisms
 - Asynchronous image processing with stop/resume capability

+### Storage Service Details

+The application includes a dedicated storage service that:

+- Handles all file system interactions with robust error handling
+- Provides atomic file operations with retry mechanisms
+- Validates file permissions before operations
+- Handles JSON metadata serialization/deserialization
+- Ensures metadata consistency across operations
+- Creates parent directories as needed for file operations
+- Manages temporary files for atomic writes
+- Provides both synchronous and asynchronous interfaces
+- Implements proper cleanup for failed operations
+- Handles external volumes and their specific requirements

+This service isolates file system interactions from business logic, making the code more testable and robust against filesystem errors like permission issues or concurrent access problems.

+### Metadata Management

+The application stores metadata in two primary locations:

+1. **JSON File**: A `image_metadata.json` file is created in each image folder, containing all metadata for images in that folder.
+This allows metadata to stay with the images even when moved.

+2. **Vector Database**: Metadata is also stored in a ChromaDB instance for efficient semantic searching.

+The app ensures synchronization between these storage locations, with intelligent matching between filenames and paths to maintain metadata consistency.

 ### Image Processing Details